-Under the Massachusetts consumer protection statute, consumers who feel they were wronged through an unfair or deceptive trade practice have to follow certain requirements, including sending a Chapter 93A demand letter.
+Under the Massachusetts consumer protection statute, consumers who feel they were wronged through an unfair or deceptive trade practice have to follow certain requirements, including filing a Chapter 93A demand letter.
 As a business in Massachusetts, responding to these letters correctly and appropriately is critical to protecting your rights and in minimizing, if not eliminating, future potential damages against you or your business.

 If your company has received a 93A demand letter, the Katz Law Group has the years of experience needed to help you appropriately respond in a way that best protects your interests and your rights.

 How To Respond to the 93A Demand Letter

 Filing a response within the appropriate deadline is a critical part of complying with the law, and ensuring the rights of your business are protected.
 A demand letter must meet certain specifications, which are outlined in detail here.

 Businesses are required to respond to this letter within 30 days of receipt.
 This is not a situation where it is simply a suggestion or best practice; failure to respond to a 93A demand letter may have serious consequences.
 The first step in responding to this letter is to contact the attorneys at the Katz Law Group, who have the knowledge and experience to handle these matters efficiently and correctly.